department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Conversation guide.md

 This is a tool called Ask VA.
 It's a way for Veterans to contact the VA and ask a question online.
 For today's session, we're going to pretend like you're asking the VA a question about a recent experience you had a VA medical center.
 I can remind you of the scenario whenever you need me to.

 And as you navigate, we want to understand what's going through your mind and how your assistive technology is supporting you.
 I'm going to stay quiet, so you can focus on the task [and what your screen reader is announcing].
+[If we can't hear their screen reader eg. on mobile, tell them that.]

-But before you click a button or a link, it will be helpful for me if you pause, so we have some time to reflect on each page.
+But before you choose a button or a link, it will be helpful for me if you pause, so we have some time to reflect on each page.

-- How does all of that sound for you?
+- How does that all sound for you?

 Okay, great.

 So, let's get started.
-You can go ahead and explore this page.
-Keeping in mind you are here to ask a question about a recent experience you had a VA medical center.
+Please read this page and then I'd like you to tell me where you would go next.
+Keep in mind that in this scenario you want to ask a question about a recent experience you had a VA medical center.

 > Screen: Home page (Unauthenticated)